-Summary: Nearly one third of people who inject drugs in the U.S.-Mexico border region reported COVID-19 vaccine hesitancy, which was significantly influenced by exposure to disinformation and social media and inversely associated with food insecurity and high perceived threat of COVID-19.
+Conclusions.
+Nearly one third of people injecting drugs in the US-Mexico border region were COVID-19 vaccine hesitant, which was significantly associated with exposure to social media, disinformation and co-morbidities and inversely associated with food security and high perceived threat of COVID-19.
+Interventions that improve accurate knowledge of and trust in COVID-19 vaccines are needed in this vulnerable population.